ThiagoBarsante/AWS_architecture__BigData/Customer_value_demo/README.md

 - CLV formula : (monetary_value / frequency) * (1 - ((recency_dt + 1) / 365)) / (1 + discount_rate = 0.1 = 10%) )

-Os.
-The recency_now column show execution on 2023-03-12.
-The execution to calculate CLV use recency_dt that is 2011-12-09.
+Note: The recency_now column show execution on 2023-03-25.
+The execution to calculate CLV use recency_dt that is 2011-12-09 (latest invoice date).
 - Detailed source code at bin/ directory

 After all process executed the results are